-Ten years after Booker Prize-winning The Luminaries comes Birnam Wood, Eleanor Catton’s new psychological thriller about a sometimes-criminal, sometimes-philanthropic guerilla gardening group: Birnam Wood.
+Released ten years after the Booker Prize-winning The Luminaries, Eleanor Catton’s new novel is a psychological thriller about a sometimes-criminal, sometimes-philanthropic guerilla gardening group: Birnam Wood.

-This is a book about activist gardeners (yep) in small-town New Zealand, who sneakily plant crops wherever no one will notice.
-But when they find a farm that’s seemingly abandoned, they finally have a way to break even and secure their future.
+This group of activist gardeners (yep) in small-town New Zealand sneakily plant crops wherever they can.
+When they find a farm that seems abandoned, they think they’ve hit the jackpot – they finally have a way to secure their future.

-That is, until they find out that an American billionaire is planning to build his end-of-the-world bunker here, and the plot twists in a dramatic new direction.
+That’s until they discover that an American billionaire is planning to build his end-of-the-world bunker here.
+Soon, the plot twists in a dramatic new direction.